Oneness Pentecostalism: Baptismal formula

-The Didache, an early Christian manual of instruction generally dated by scholars to the late first or early second century AD, includes a reference to baptism "in the name of the Father, and of the Son, and of the Holy Spirit" (Didache 7:1).
+The Didache, an early Christian manual of instruction generally dated by scholars to the late first or (less commonly) early second century AD, includes a reference to baptism "in the name of the Father, and of the Son, and of the Holy Spirit" (Didache 7:1).
 This text is cited by some Trinitarian theologians as early support for the threefold baptismal formula.
 However, the document also describes individuals being "baptized into the name of the Lord" (Didache 9:5), a construction that Oneness Pentecostals claim parallels references to baptism found in the book of Acts.
 Oneness Pentecostal writers such as David K. Bernard interpret references to baptism "in the name of" as pointing exclusively to the name of Jesus, and they highlight the absence of any recorded apostolic use of a triune formula.
-Some Oneness writers have raised concerns about the Didaches reliability, noting that the only complete Greek manuscript, discovered in 1873, is dated to the 11th century (although an additional Latin manuscript was discovered in 1900).
-Trinitarian scholar Willy Rordorf summarizes scholarly surrounding the baptismal formula in the Didache by stating that Didache 7:1 was likely a later interpolation and that Didache 9:5 "preserved the most ancient baptismal formula.
+Some Oneness writers have raised concerns about the Didaches reliability, noting that the only complete Greek manuscript, discovered in 1873, was dated to the 11th century (although an additional Latin manuscript was discovered in 1900).
+Trinitarian scholar Willy Rordorf summarizes scholarly conversation surrounding the baptismal formula in the Didache by stating that Didache 7:1 was likely a later interpolation and that Didache 9:5 "preserved the most ancient baptismal formula.
 At the beginning of Christianity, one baptized 'in the name of Jesus.'"

 Mainstream Trinitarian Christians exegete "in the name of Jesus Christ" as by the "authority of Jesus," which denotes baptism in the name of the three persons of the Trinity.
 In response, Oneness Pentecostals have claimed that the wording of Acts 22:16 requires an oral invocation of the name of Jesus during baptism (calling on the name of the Lord).
 They also assert that the way one exercises the authority of Jesus is by using his name, pointing to the healing of the lame man at the Gate Beautiful in Acts 3 as an example of this.